olukayodedevs/c2/readme.md

    - And on `encryption.conf line 4` I made sure the encryption-dev project was served from `/opt/c2/encryption-dev/public`.

 3. **Fixed Synced Folders**:
-   - Updated the `Vagrantfile` on line 45 to sync the`encryption-dev` folder to `/opt/c2/encryption-dev` in the VM.
+   - Updated the `Vagrantfile line 45`  to sync the `encryption-dev` folder to `/opt/c2/encryption-dev` in the VM.

 4. **Tested Everything**: